johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Master-builder ###

-Paul also compares the apostolic missionary role to that of a *skilful architect and master builder, laying a Messianic foundation*[^cf32].
-Architects and master-builders are responsible for both designing buildings and supervising the completion of the construction—but *not* how the finished building gets utilised.
+Paul also compares the apostolic missionary role to that of a *skilful architect and master builder, laying a Messianic foundation*.[^cf32] Architects and master-builders are responsible for both designing buildings and supervising the completion of the construction, following which they hand over responsibility for the building to others.

 -	Apostolic missionary teams cross geographical and cultural boundaries in order to pioneer the formation and establishment of [pastoral, evangelistic communities][pastoral, evangelistic community] and messianic [teaching and training centres]---particularly amongst people and places where there are no gospel communities.

--	In these ways, apostolic missionaries lay a messianic foundation amongst an ethnic people group, or within a particular geographical region.
+-	In these ways, apostolic missionaries lay a messianic foundation amongst ethnic people groups, or within a particular geographical region.
 Because they are laying a foundation upon which others will build, the quality of their work is crucial to the future of messianic community in those places.

 ### First in the church  ###

-Through these *pioneering* roles, of ambassador and architect, apostles are rightly considered *first* amongst the Messianic Community.[^cf33] Yet Paul, as one who experienced many trials and tribulations in his apostolic work[^cf34], identifies his apostolic, missionary service with being *put on display at the end of the procession*.[^cf35]
+Through these *pioneering* roles, of ambassador and architect, apostles lay a foundation for the building of the whole messianic community and, in this way, are considered *first* amongst the Messianic Community.[^cf33]

+Yet Paul, as one who experienced many trials and tribulations in his apostolic work,[^cf34] identifies his apostolic, missionary service with being *put on display at the end of the procession*.[^cf35]

--	Paul is referring to the need for apostolic missionaries to be ready to persevere in the face of all kinds of difficult challenges, even embracing humiliation where necessary, for the furtherance of the message of the Messiah.
+-	Paul is referring to the apostolic missionaries need to face and persevere in the presence of all kinds of difficult challenges—including embracing humiliation where necessary, for the furtherance of the message of the Messiah.

--	Through such sacrificial dedication, endurance of suffering, embrace of humility and deep-seated reliance upon the power of the Holy Spirit, apostolic workers represent a profound example to the whole Messianic Community, of our *shared calling* to faithful missional service[^cf36].
+-	Through such sacrificial dedication, endurance of suffering, embrace of humility and deep-seated reliance upon the power of the Holy Spirit, apostolic workers represent a profound example to the whole Messianic Community, of our *shared calling* to faithful missional service.[^cf36]

 ### Summary: Pioneering in power ###